 See the IRS website for more information on the Form 1023 and Form 1023-EZ filing requirements.

 Once you have your federal tax exemption, you need to obtain your District of Columbia tax exemption.
 This may include exemptions from income, property, sales, and other state taxes.
-D.C.'s tax agency will have a form you need to file to obtain your state tax exemption.
+The District of Columbia's tax agency will have a form you need to file to obtain your state tax exemption.

 Depending on your activities and the size of your organization, you may need to register with the D.C. attorney general before doing any fundraising activities.
-Check with the D.C. attorney general's website at http://dcra.dc.gov/dcra/site/default.asp for their rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Check with the D.C. attorney general for the rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Digital Guide, by Ronald J. Barrett and Stephen Fishman (Nolo).